Summary

 # Get text of tag stripped of leading and trailing whitespace

-# and newlines and with &nbsp replaced with space
+# and newlines and with replaced with space

 result = get_text("mytag")